JawwadAhmadDev/virtual-launchpad/VirtualLaunchpad(self)/readme.md

     2. add amount to the totalRaisedAmount to track that how much amount collected by launchpad yet.
     3. if this is users first contribution, then add user to the joinded users.

+## addWhiteListUsers(address[] memory _users):
+### parameters:
+    1. Array of addresses, which are going to be whilelist users.
+### Description:
+    1. This function will be called by whitelist users to add other whitelist users.
+    2. Just to remind that, after adding any user into whitelist users, they will be capable to user owner's powers.

+## removeWhiteListUsers(address[] memory _user):
+### parameters:
+    1. Array of addresses, which are going to be removed from whitelistusers.
+### Description:
+    1. This function removes the specified users from the whitelist.

+## listOfWhiteListUsers():
+### Description:
+    1. This function returns the list of whitelist users in form of array o addresses.

+## check():
+### Description:
+    1. This function checks that pair is created or not for the given tokens. i.e. ico tokens and fee token / BNB.
+    2. This check is mendatory because if pair is already created, then we will not create launchpad for that tokens.

+## getWhiteListBuyersCount():
+### Description:
+    1. this function will return total number of whitelis buyers.

+## getAllWhiteListBuyers():
+### Description:
+    1. this function will return all whitelisted buyers addresses.

+## cancelLaunchpad():
+### Description:
+    1. by calling this function launchpad will be cancelled.
+    2. only whitelistusers (owner) is capable to do this.

+## setClaimTime():
+### Parameters:
+    1. uint256 _listingTime: The time after which all the users will be able to withdraw their ico tokens.
+    2. initially this time will be set at finalized time.
+But owner can change this later.

+## setWhiteListPool:
+### Parameters:
+    1. uint256 _wlPool: 1 for whitelist and 0 for public.
+### Description:
+    1. Only owner is authorized.
+    2. by using this function owner can set status of the lauchpad, either it will be whitelist or public.
+    3. if set to whitelist, then only whitelist buyers can purchase ico token and if set to public anyone can come and purchase ico tokens.

+## editLaunchpad(LaunchpadStructs.SocialLinks memory socialLinks):
+### Parameters:
+    1. structure which holds the social links record.
+### Description:
+    1. This function will be used to edit the launchpad.
+    2. No other information will be changed after creation of the launchpad except social links.

+## finalizeLaunchpad():
+### Description:
+    1. set state to 2. i.e. launchpad is finalized.
+    2. calculate raisedFee.this will be calculated from raisedFeePercent.
+        Formula: totalRaisedFee = raisedAmount * raisedFeePercent / ZOOM.
+        (Divided by zoom becuase every percentage is passed after multiplied by 100 to avoid from divide be zero).
+    3. if remains ico tokens after each calculation, then check if pool type is burn, burn the reamaining ico tokens else refund the reamining tokens.
+    4. i. in case of BNB, transfer collected fee to fund address ii. in case of Fee token, transfer collected tokens as fee to the fund address
+    5. in case of auto listing, following operations will be performed.
+        i. approve icoTokensAddtoLP amount to router address. ii. add liquidity on the specified DEX. iii. if there is provided lpLockTime, then lock the LP tokens for specified time.

+### Restrictions:
+    1. current time should be greater than startTime.
+    2. if this function is going to be called before end time, then raisedAmount should be reached to hardcap.
+Becuase there are two scenarios in which owner can finalize. i. when hardcap meet. ii. when end time has passed.
+    3. if end time passed, then raised amount should be greater than softcap.

+## claimCanceledTokens():
+### Description:
+    1. in case of cancellation of launchpad, transfer all the ico tokens from contract address to the caller.
+    2. only whitelist user can call this method.

+## emergencyWithdrawPool():
+### Description:
+    1. super account can withdraw any token or BNB from the contract at any time.
+    2. Although this is wrong, but to avoid blocking of assets, this function is implemented.
+    3. owner of launchpad will call the super account to perform this action.

+## withdrawContribute():
+### Description:
+    1. This function will be called by the contributers after:
+        i. launchpad cancelled. i.e. state = 3
+        OR
+        ii. raisedAmount didn't meet softCap and endTime has passed.
+    2. update state data accordingly. i.e. rasied amount decreased by this user amount, totalSoldAmount also decreased by this amount and this user must be removed from the list of joined users.
+    3. transfer user contribution back to him, in both cases i.e. BNB / Fee Token.
+### Restrictions:
+    1. check that user already hasnot withdrawn his contribution.
+    2. user must have some contribution to withdraw.

+## emergencyWithDrawContribute():
+### Description:
+    1. penalty fee will be deducted from the contributer.
+    2. state data must be set accordingly.
+    3. transfer penalty fee to the fund address and remaining to caller in both cases. i.e. BNB / fee Tokens.
+### Restrictions:
+    1. call time should be greater than startTime and must be less than end time.
+    2. user must have his contribution to withdraw
+    3. user totalInvestment must exist.
+    4. launchpad must be in running state.

+## claimTokens():
+### Description:
+    1. calculate user's total claimable tokens.
+    2. user claimable tokens must be greater than 0.
+    3. update state data accordingly.
+    4. transfer caller his claimable tokens.
+### Restrictions:
+    1. caller must not has claimed all the tokens.
+    2. launchpad should be finalized.

+## getUserClaimable(address _sender):
+### Description:
+    1. returns all the claimable tokens of specified address.

+## getLaunchpadInfo():
+### Description:
+    1. this will return all the information of launchpad.

+## getOwnerZoneInfo():
+### Description:
+    1. this will return all the information regarding to the owner of launchpad.

+## getJoinedUsers():
+### Description:
+    1. this will return all the joined users addresses.